Morocco Earthquake Response 💚

 4hrs · 8km · 700m down

 Rise early and drive north to the untouched ‘Secret Gardens' of Sambangan, where lush jungles, natural pools, clear rivers and cascading waterfalls await.
 The hike will start from Bali's secluded and picturesque highlands, where you'll find authentic villages rarely seen by travellers.
 Hike past emerald green rice terraces, local farms and coffee plantations, before heading deep into the forest.
 Here, you'll discover some of the island’s most spectacular waterfalls, surrounded by lush trees and exotic flowers.
-Enjoy a barbecue lunch, then cool off in the rejuvenating natural pools.
+Enjoy a barbecue lunch (weather permitting), then cool off in the rejuvenating natural pools.
 Head back to Ubud in the afternoon, and get some well deserved rest before tomorrow's exciting journey to the island of Flores.

 Day 4